learning-zone/java-basics/java-programs.md

 ```
 #### Q. Write a java program to append text to a file?
 #### Q. Write a program to sort a map by value?
+#### Q. How to find duplicate number on Integer array in Java?
+#### Q. How to check if array contains a number in Java?
+#### Q. How to find largest and smallest number in unsorted array?
+#### Q. How to find repeated numbers in an array if it contains multiple duplicates?
 #### Q. FizzBuzz problem
 #### Q. Write a Comparator in Java to compare two employees based upon there name, departments and age?
 #### Q. Write a program to convert Decimal To Binary, Decimal To Octal and Decimal to HexaDecimal in Java?
+#### Q. How to rearrange array in alternating positive and negative number?
+#### Q. How to find if there is a sub array with sum equal to zero?
+#### Q. How to remove a given element from array in Java?
 #### Q. How to find trigonometric values of an angle in java?
 #### Q. Reverse and add until you get a palindrome
 #### Q. Selection sort in java